7 Causes of Technical Debt and How to Avoid It

 Technical debt can be avoided or minimized by not taking shortcuts, using simple designs, and refactoring continuously.
 When there’s technical debt, the team should make the items visible by registering entries in the product release backlog, where the matters will be evaluated and prioritized for resolution.

-This content is an abridged excerpt from the award-winning book, Agile Scrum: Your Quick Start Guide with Step-by-Step Instructions, available in paperback and ebook formats at Amazon.
-For more on the book, please see agilescrumguide.com.
+This content is an abridged excerpt from the award-winning book, Agile Scrum: Your Quick Start Guide with Step-by-Step Instructions, offered in digital and print formats.

 The paperback (ISBN-13: 9781533370242) is for sale at:

 - Strand Books,

 - University Press Books - Berkeley,